-The volcano lost an estimated 3.4 billion cubic yards (0.63 cubic mile) of its cone.
+(18) Mount St. Helens lost an estimated 3.4 billion cubic yards (0.63 cubic mile) of its cone during the May 18, 1980 eruption.

-- What is "composite" or "strato" volcano? volcanoes with large, steep-sided, symmetrical cones built of alternating layers of lava flows, volcanic ash, cinders, blocks, and bombs - 20.
-What is a "shield" volcano? volcanoes built almost entirely of fluid lava flows - 21.
-How rapidly did the debris avalanche move down the slope of Mount St. Helens during the May 18, 1980 eruption?
-The debris avalanche moved at speeds of 110 to 155 miles per hour. - 22.
-What is a "pyroclastic flow"? hot mixtures of volcanic fragments and gases that sweep along close to the ground with velocities that can approach 450 miles per hour - 23.
-What is the difference between "magma" and "lava"?Magma refers to molten rock underground, while lava is molten rock that has broken through the Earth's surface. - 24.
-What is "volcanic ash"? fragments of lava or rock blasted into the air by volcanic eruptions mudflows and debris flows that originate from the slopes of a volcano; lahars contain a high concentration of rock debris which gives them the internal strength to transport huge boulders, buildings and bridges; lahars exert extremely high impact forces against objects in their paths To solve the "Geometry Challenge" students need to find the volume of material that would have been removed from the original West Rota volcano to produce the present form.
+- (19) "Composite" or "strato" volcances have large, steep-sided, symmetrical cones built of alternating layers of lava flows, volcanic ash, cinders, blocks, and bombs. - (20) "Shield" volcanoes are built almost entirely of fluid lava flows. - (21) The debris avalanche on Mount St. Helens moved at speeds of 110 to 155 miles per hour during the May 18, 1980 eruption. - (22) A "pyroclastic flow" is a hot mixture of volcanic fragments and gases that sweeps along close to the ground with velocities that can approach 450 miles per hour. - (23) Magma refers to molten rock underground, while lava is molten rock that has broken through the Earth's surface. - (24) "Volcanic ash" is fragments of lava or rock blasted into the air by volcanic eruptions. - (25) A "lahar" is a mudflow or debris flow that originates from the slopes of a volcano.
+Lahars contain a high concentration of rock debris which gives them the internal strength to transport huge boulders, buildings and bridges.
+Lahars exert extremely high impact forces against objects in their paths.

+To solve the "Geometry Challenge" students need to find the volume of material that would have been removed from the original West Rota volcano to produce the present form.
 This material can be represented as a cone resting on one half of a sphere.
 The base of the cone is 10 km across, and its height is approximately 1075 meters (the depths of the two sides of the caldera rim in the profile diagram are approximately -350 m and -800 m, so the average depth is -575 m; this depth added to the 500 m elevation above sea level equals 1075 m).
 The diameter of the sphere is about 10 km.
 So, the volume of the cone is equal to: